TomHarrop/ird-5acc-paper/ms/manuscript.md

 > **What are the genes/patwhay involved in the meristem state in rice inflorescence Undeterminate vs determinate**

-## PCA: the 5^th^ component splits developmental stages
+## Transcriptome: the 5^th^ principal component splits developmental stages

-We have used Principal Component Analysis (PCA) in order to explore and detect patterns of gene expression across different species and stages.
+We have used Principal Component (PC) Analysis in order to isolate and explore patterns of gene expression across different species and stages.

+The first four components are driven by differences among species.
 The first two  component split clades (Asian vs African Rice in the 1^st^ and 2^nd^ components); the next two components split species within the same clade (Rufipogon vs. Sativa in the 3^rd^; Barthii vs. Glaberrima in the 4^th^).
 This indicates that species are the first source of variation of genes expression, but this source of variation could be confounded with mapping bias.

 Further components can be explained by differences between the two developmental stages: PBM and SM.
 Above all, the 5^th^ component splits PBM and SM in all species (*fig-pc5*).
+We think that those components are biologically significant, because they enrich functional categories (mapman bins [@thimm2004mapman]).

 ![fig-pc5: The 5^th^ component splits developmental stages ](../fig/fig-pc5.svg)

-## The 5^th^ principal component is driven by master regulators of development
+## The 5^th^ PC is driven by master regulators of development

-The 5^th^ principal component must be driven by gene expression patterns that identify the **primary branch meristem/axillary meristem** and the **spikelet meristem** in all or most species.
+The 5^th^ PC must be driven by gene expression patterns that identify the **primary branch meristem/axillary meristem** and the **spikelet meristem** in all or most species.
+In order to identify those genes, we explore the 5^th^ component in detail.

+The **magnitude of the loadings** of the samples on the 5^th^ components is higher for the **wild Asian** species and for **African species**.
+In detail:

+- The loadings for ***O. barthii*** samples range between -17.5 and -12.6 in the PBM, and between 15.8 and 19.1, in the SM.
+- The loadings for ***O. Glaberrima*** range between -22.7 and -12.2 in the PBM and between 8.1 and 22.3 in the SM.
+- The loadings for ***O. Rufipogon*** range between -15.8 and  -5.0 in the PBM and between 4.0 and 15.0 in the SM.

+The magnitude of the loading of the asian domesticated species average low.
+In detail:

+- The loadings of ***O. japonica*** samples range between -13.7 and -8.2 in the PBM and between 2.8 and 13.8 in the SM.
+- The loadings of ***O. indica*** range between -1.3 and  3.8 in the PBM and between -8.7 and 4.6 in the SM.

+This hints to a strategy to increase branching that is particularly evident in indica IR64, a rice accession that has been bred in the last decade for extremely high yield.

 Are those pattern biologically significant?
 We have described those pattern by using the loading of each gene on the 5^th^ component as rankings and checking if they enrich mapman functional categories [@thimm2004mapman].

 The rankings of the 5^th^ component enrich multiple mapman bins (*table-pc5-mapman*).
 Many of the enriched mapman bins are related to inflorescence development.